ZoPE: A Fast Optimizer for ReLU Networks with Low-Dimensional Inputs: Introduction

-In this work, we propose the \textbf{Zo}notope \textbf{P}ropagation with \textbf{E}agerness (ZoPE) optimizer, which solves these optimization problems by (i) eagerly breaking down the problem by splitting the input region, and (ii) relying on zonotope propagation to reason about the output reachable set from each input region.
+In this work, we propose the \textbf{Zo}notope \textbf{P}ropagation with \textbf{E}agerness (\textsc{ZoPE}) optimizer, which solves these optimization problems to a desired tolerance by (i) eagerly breaking down the problem by splitting the input region, and (ii) relying on zonotope propagation to reason about the output reachable set from each input region.
+We consider a more “eager” solver to be one which spends less time on its bounding functions before splitting.
 We evaluate the optimizer through runtime comparisons and qualitative demonstrations.
-We solve the standard ACAS Xu neural network verification benchmarks, and compare to state-of-the-art neural network verification tools \textsc{ERAN} \citep{singh2019boosting}, \textsc{nnenum} \citep{bak2020improved}, and \textsc{Marabou} \citep{katz2019marabou}.
+We solve four of the standard ACAS Xu neural network verification benchmarks, and compare to state-of-the-art neural network verification tools \textsc{ERAN} \citep{singh2019boosting}, \textsc{nnenum} \citep{bak2020improved}, and \textsc{Marabou} \citep{katz2019marabou}.
 On property 1, which can be solved as a linear optimization problem over the output of the network, we observe a speedup of over $25 \times$ compared to the next best tool.
-We also evaluate the runtime of \textsc{ZoPE} on a batch of linear optimization problems and compare against a baseline that mirrors \textsc{RefineZono}'s approach to verifying the ACAS Xu benchmark \citep{singh2019boosting}.
+We also evaluate the runtime of \textsc{ZoPE} on a batch of linear optimization problems from \citet{katz2021verification} and compare against a baseline that mirrors \textsc{RefineZono}'s approach to verifying the ACAS Xu benchmark \citep{singh2019boosting}.
 We observe a speedup of $85\times$.
 Lastly, we demonstrate how \textsc{ZoPE} can be used as a tool to evaluate a generative adversarial network (GAN) and how it can be used to compare compressed to non-compressed networks.

 There have been numerous recent works in the field of neural network verification.
 These approaches often focus on networks with piecewise linear activation functions, such as the rectified linear unit (ReLU), and frequently take the form of a branch and bound search \citep{bunel2020branch}.
 Our optimizer does the same.
 Many break the verification problem into subproblems by case-splitting on the activation function or dividing the input domain \citep{ehlers2017formal,katz2017reluplex,katz2019marabou,bak2020improved,wang2018formal,DBLP:journals/corr/abs-2004-08440}.
 A survey by \citet{liu2019algorithms} compares these verification algorithms.